 Now, back to the work

-Ok, moving forward, let’s take a look at the hierarchy.
-To the main camera, we have an attached script called “Post Process Example” and in the “Post Process Mat” slot there is a material called “Sobel”.
+Moving forward, let’s take a look at the hierarchy.
+In the main camera, we have an attached script called “Post Process Example,” and in the “Post Process Mat” slot there is a material called “Sobel”.

-Material has two parameters “Intensity” and “Step” which are used to customize its effects.
-Let’s see what is underneath.
-Click on “Open” in the Shader Editor button.
+The material has two parameters, “Intensity” and “Step,” which are used to customize its effects.
+Let’s see what is underneath by clicking the “Open in Shader Editor” button.

 The shader editor then opens in a new window.
-At the left is nodes property panel, while over on the right we have the nodes library.
-Between them is graph nodes tree.
-Like other graphs editors data flows from left to right.
+At the left is the nodes property panel, while over on the right, we have the nodes library.
+Between them is the graph nodes tree.
+As with other graph editors, data flows from left to right.

 And, as you can see, there are some unused nodes.
 Let’s tweak it a little bit.

-At first, let’s duplicate the shader Ctrl+D and rename it to something like “Sobel_test”
+First, let’s duplicate the shader (Ctrl+D), and rename it to something like “Sobel_test”

-We can open it by clicking on the Inspector “Open in Shader Editor” button.
+We can open it by clicking on the Inspector tab’s “Open in Shader Editor” button.

-Also, as a precaution, lets’ give it a unique name to avoid duplicate names in shaders hierarchy.
-Click here and type a new name, for example, “Custom/Sobel test”.
+Also, as a precaution, lets’ give it a unique name to avoid duplicate names in the shader’s hierarchy.
+Click on the “Shader Name” field shown below to type a new name.
+For example, “Custom/Sobel test”.

-This name is displayed in Inspector, when the material is selected, in the “Shader” field.
-We can maintain order in our shaders by grouping them.
+This name is displayed in the Inspector tab when the material is selected in the “Shader” field.
+We can maintain order among our shaders by grouping them.

-Shaders in Unity are grouped in a hierarchy like folders structure, independent of the project hierarchy.
-Grouping is quite simple, type group name, then slashes, then shaders name.
-You can add subgroup in the same way
+Shaders in Unity are grouped in a hierarchy like a folder structure, independent of the project hierarchy.
+Grouping is quite simple, type the group name, then slashes, then the shader’s name.
+You can add subgroups in the same way.

 Ok, now it’s time to save our changes.
-Click on this icon.
+Click on the icon shown below.
 This will recompile and save our shader.

-The next step is to make the material from our shader.
-Right-click on Project panel on
+The next step is to create the material from our shader.
+Right-click on the project panel on

 Sobel_test > Create > Material

-This operation automatically creates the material with our shader and with name form “Shader Name”
+This operation automatically creates the material using our shader and the name from “Shader Name”

 Postprocess Example > Post Process Mat slot

-Ok, now on the Main Camera using our copy of Sobel post-process, we can see the final results in the Game view window.
+Now, on the Main Camera, using our copy of the Sobel post-process, we can see the final results in the Game view window.
 The screen is black because we have one last thing to do.
-Original ASE Sobel shader has “0” default value for “steps”.
+The original ASE Sobel shader has a default value of “0” for “steps”.

-Change it to “1” in the inspector under material properties:
+Change it to “1” in the Inspector tab under material properties:

 Let’s look at the nodes tree

-Ok, getting back to our shader.
-Click on the “Sobel test” bookmark.
-What we need is the inverse output color of this graph.
-One of the simplest ways to do is lerp output (RGB) of Sobel Main to new values.
+Returning to our shader; click on the “Sobel test” bookmark.
+What we need is the inverse the output color of this graph.
+One of the simplest ways to do is a Lerp output (RGB) of Sobel Main to new values.

 Hold “L” on the keyboard and click somewhere between nodes to create a Lerp node.
-Or you can do it is just drag and drop from the right panel: Math Operators > Lerp.
+Or, you can do it by drag-and-drop from the right panel: Math Operators > Lerp.
 Another way to accomplish this is by right-clicking and type “lerp”.
 Lerp node creates linear interpolation between two values (scalars or vectors) based on weight.

-Let’s connect Sobel’s main output to alpha input on the lerp node.
-And the output from lerp node to Sobel test input.
-As you can see, the lerp node has two other inputs for interpolation between.
+Let’s connect Sobel’s main output to the alpha input on the Lerp node.
+And the output from the lerp node to the Sobel test input.
+As you can see, the Lerp node has two other inputs for interpolating between.

-Click on lerp node and on the left panel we find the fields for input values.
-We can type values here but a better way is to create these values as color nodes and set them as property.
+Click on the Lerp node, and on the left panel, we find the fields for the input values.
+We can type values here, but a better way is to create these values as color nodes and set them as properties.

-For creating color RGBA node hold 5 on the keyboard and click.
-Or you can use right-click and type “color” or drag from the right panel: Constants and Properties > Color.
+To create the color RGBA node, hold 5 on the keyboard and click.
+Or, you can use right-click and type “color,” or drag-and-drop from the right panel: Constants and Properties > Color.

-On the left panel (node properties) we can see the color value is constant.
-That means we can’t set it further from Inspector.
-In this case, click on “Type” fields and set it to “Property”.
+On the left panel (node properties), we can see that the color value is constant.
+This means that we can’t set it further from the Inspector tab.
+In this case, click on the “Type” field, and set it to “Property”.

-Name it, for example, “Background” and set the default value as white.
-Now we can control this value from Inspector without recompiling the shader.
+Name it.
+For example, “Background,” and set the default value as white.
+Now we can control this value from the Inspector tab without recompiling the shader.

-This node has already set Type as “Property” because was duplicated from previous and inherit all properties from it.
-Set default value to black.
+Next, duplicate this node (Ctrl+D on the selected node), and change its name to “Line Color.”
+This node already has its type set as “Property,” because it was duplicated from previous and inherited all properties from it.
+Set the default value to black.

-Now, connect Background output (RGBA) to input A on lerp node and Line Color output to B. Save changes by pressing Ctrl-S or click on the first icon located top-left in the graph window.
+Now, connect Background output (RGBA) to input A on the Lerp node, and the Line Color output to B. Save changes by pressing Ctrl-S, or by clicking on the first icon located at the top-left of the graph window.

 Go to the Project menu and select our Custom_Sobel test material:

-As you can see we have there two new properties “Background” and “Line color” and we can change it in real-time.
-The in-game view we have is the effect we are looking for.
+As you can see, there are now two new properties, “Background” and “Line Color,” and we can change them in real-time.
+The in-game view now shows the effect we are looking for.